canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 .. _how-to-add-documentation-testing:

-Test commands in documentation with Spread
+Use Spread to test commands in documentation
 ==========================================

 It's challenging to keep documentation in sync with products as they evolve.
-This process is aided by *Spread*, a test distribution that can work through your documentation and report failures in GitHub workflows.
+This process is aided by *Spread*, a test distributor that can work through your documentation and report failures in GitHub workflows.

 What you'll need